New England Patriots wide receiver Stefon Diggs denies accusations of assault and strangulation

 Diggs, 32, has been a key part of the Patriots’ resurgence this season as the team sits 13-3 heading into the final week of the regular season.
 He leads the team in receptions (82) and receiving yards (970) through 16 games and has four touchdowns.

-According to WCVB, Diggs would be arraigned January 23, two days before the AFC championship game.
+According to the documents, Diggs would be arraigned January 23, two days before the AFC championship game.

 The-CNN-Wire